mandanaGh/P4Parser-IEC-60870-5-104/README.md

 # How to use the code
 The IEC104Parser.p4 should be compiled and executed in bmv2 target.

-Tested on bmv2 with target simple_switch
+Tested on bmv2 with target simple_switch.